 ESOP Taxation & IT Return Disclosure

-The ESOPs allotted by foreign parent companies to their Indian employees are considered under foreign assets.
+The ESOPs allotted by foreign parent companies to their Indian employees are considered foreign assets.

 Hence, these employees cannot fill up the regular ITR1 form.
 The ITR1 form is only for Indian taxpayers who have a salary-based income from an Indian company without any foreign asset in their possession.

 If the Indian taxpayer is earning from any secondary source or has foreign assets, they must fill the ITR2 or ITR3 form.
-Along with these, they will also be required to disclose all their foreign assets, shares of foreign companies, and any other income source not based in India in Schedule FA.
+They will also be required to disclose all their foreign assets, shares of foreign companies, and any other income source not based in India in Schedule FA.

 The Schedule FA takes care of all financial returns and holdings of an Indian taxpayer from a foreign source.